ToolShedTested

 The 2-stage turbine handles latex, lacquer, stain, polyurethane, and oil-based primers without changing equipment.
 The non-bleed spray gun holds pressure at the tip rather than running continuously, which gives you better start-stop control on detailed surfaces.
 The fan pattern adjustment (round to wide flat) is stepless -- you can dial exactly the fan size you need for a chair leg vs. a cabinet door panel.

-At $339, it is the most expensive nailer in this test and requires more setup and cleanup than the airless options.
+at the current retailer price it is the most expensive nailer in this test and requires more setup and cleanup than the airless options.
 For woodworking and furniture finishing, it is the correct tool.
 For painting walls and siding, the Graco airless is faster and more appropriate.

 Specs: Type: HVLP | Stages: 2 | Hose: 25 ft | Materials: latex, lacquer, stain, poly, oil-based